theodoreyong9/AIWA/README.md

   `node_modules` entirely absent, matching the real CI job's own environment exactly.
 319 JS / 152 Rust tests, unchanged, all still green.
+- **Built and tested identity-churn resistance (§24.6)**, closing the Result 2 gap the Sybil re-derivation found earlier this session (a domain could abandon an aging identity for a fresh one to dodge the reward formula's own age-decay term).
+Formalized before any code was written, per explicit request, then implemented: the identity-cost burn required for a NEW registration is now a deployment-chosen, monotonically non-decreasing function of the real Solana slot the burn lands at, measured against a single fixed genesis-slot constant — needing no live "current time" oracle, ever, since the delta between two already-known numbers is computable purely locally.
+  **The real slot was already there, just discarded**: `solana-rpc.js`'s `getTransaction` response already includes it, alongside the fields the reference implementation already reads — closed by reading one more already-present field, not by adding a new RPC call.
+  **Inherits, not worsens, an existing trust boundary**: the same signature already required for burn verification is already sufficient for anyone to independently re-derive and cross-check the claimed slot later, via the same RPC method, at any future point — the exact trust model §24.6(v)/Appendix H.19 already documents for burn verification generally, extended one field further.
+  **Re-derived, not merely asserted**: extended the existing Result 2 regression test with the real cost curve — confirmed the original finding (churn beats staying) still holds near genesis, unchanged, then confirmed a genuine crossover exists within a handful of simulated rounds, with cumulative churn profit falling decisively behind cumulative stay-old profit as real deployment time passes.
+  **Two honest limits named, not glossed over**: this doesn't touch the reward formula's own age term at all — `module-rank.js`'s `rankFromIdentityAndCadence` already reads the same identity-cost state, confirmed by direct inspection, so it inherits the same benefit automatically, no separate fix needed; and the mechanism does not distinguish a churning attacker from a legitimate late joiner years into a mature deployment — both pay the same escalated cost, an unresolved policy tradeoff this reference implementation states rather than decides, defaulting the whole mechanism OFF unless a deployment explicitly configures a genesis slot and cost curve.
+  Wired into a new Parameters-screen control in `main.js`, off by default.
+Both languages: 12 new JS tests (`identity-cost.js`), 7 new JS tests threading it through the real DAG fold (`identity-cost-reducer.js`), 1 new re-derivation test (`sybil-reward-splitting.test.mjs`), and 11 new Rust tests mirroring the JS suite exactly (`identity/mod.rs`), plus Rust's own `identity_cost_reducer.rs` updated to thread the new config through its real DAG fold.
+New whitepaper §24.6 extension, §17 matrix update (identity-churn moved from "confirmed to exist, not yet bounded" to "dampened, deployment-configured, off by default"), Appendix H.22 extended with the real re-derivation.
+334 JS tests, 163 Rust tests (157 lib + 6 integration), zero warnings either language.